 This program is designed for those students interested in pursuing careers in the environmental field from either a law or policy perspective.
 Students in the environmental studies program develop skills that are in high demand.

-The degree would be applicable to students interested in
+The degree would be applicable to students interested in careers with:

 Entry into the Dual Degree Program can occur in one of two ways: